guerillaxgardener/reading-notes/class-02.md

 ### What CSS Does

->CSS (Cascading style sheets) allow us to creat rules that govern layout and properties of elements on site
+>CSS (Cascading style sheets) allow us to create rules that govern layout and properties of elements on site

 ### How CSS Works
 >
->CSS works by manipulating invisble boxes surrounding each HTML element.
+>CSS works by manipulating invisible boxes surrounding each HTML element.
 >
 > ### Rules, Properties, and Values
 >